bertofurth/Seagate-Central-Tips/README.md

     valid users = fred ginger
     ...

-After this change is made the newly modifed "/usr/private/user_smb_conf/.overall_share" file need to be copied over to the Seagate Central backup configuration directory in order for the change to survive a system reboot.
+After this change is made the newly modified "/usr/private/user_smb_conf/.overall_share" file need to be copied over to the Seagate Central backup configuration directory in order for the change to survive a system reboot.